akveo/nebular/docs/articles/security/acl-configuration.md

 We call `isGranted` method, which listens to the currently provided role and checks it permissions against specified in the ACL configuration.
 Moreover, as it listens to the *role change*, it hides the button if authentication gets changed during the app usage.

-Same way we can call the `isGranted` method from any part of the app, including router guards and services, which gives us a transparent and flexibly configurable way to manage user access to various resources.
+The same way we can call the `isGranted` method from any part of the app, including router guards and services, which gives us a transparent and flexibly configurable way to manage user access to various resources.